College Courses

 Spring.
 Credits: 4

 This interactive course combines academic inquiry and community engagement to investigate the theme of diversity and climate within STEM fields.
-We will begin by examining the ways in which cultural norms, hierarchies, and practices within the STEM disciplines shape our experiences in the field and lab and the ways in which our diverse identities, commitments, and histories shape how we engage with STEM.
-How are others--and how are we--challenging and changing STEM disciplines, cultures, and practices and fostering abilities to be fully human in STEM?
-We accomplish this by investigating the ideas and actions of those who are changing how scientific knowledge is constructed and who is allowed to engage in that work.
-We will then build on this foundation, engaging closely with resources and sites at Mount Holyoke or nearby to develop projects that further contribute to this endeavor.
-Coursework includes weekly readings, reflective writing, creative projects, and in-class discussions and culminates in a public presentation of our collective work.
+We will begin by examining the ways in which cultural norms and practices intersect with our diverse identities and histories to shape our experiences within the STEM disciplines.
+How can we challenge and change existing cultures and practices to create environments where we can be our full human selves?
+Together we will investigate the ideas and actions of those who are changing how we construct scientific knowledge and who can engage in that work.
+We will then build on this foundation to develop projects that further contribute to this endeavor, engaging closely with resources and sites at Mount Holyoke and the surrounding community.
+Coursework includes weekly readings, reflective writing, creative projects, and in-class discussions, culminating in a public presentation of our collective work.

 Applies to requirement(s): Math Sciences